arturmatlega/instalguru-blog-en/_posts/2020-12-02-a-modern-curbless-shower-design-is-it-worth-the-effort.md

 photo_desc: A curbless shower is also referred to as a walk in shower.
 faq:
 - question: A curbless shower - what is the recommended size?
-  answer: A curbless shower can have various dimensions - matching your bathroom design.
+  answer: A curbless shower can have various dimensions - to match your bathroom design.
-    It's a perfect solution for anyone who loves unusual solutions or need a shower of a non-standard size e.g. due to a small space in the room.
-It's also a good option for those who have a lot of space and dream of taking their shower conveniently and without any limitations.
+    It's a perfect solution for anyone who loves unusual solutions or needs a shower of a non-standard size e.g. due to little space in the room.
+It's also a good option for those who have a lot of space and dream of comfort and no limitations.
 author_name: Maksymilian Ignacyk
 author_desc: Sales and Marketing Specialist at Instalguru
 author_photo: "/uploads/maks.jpg"